Reducing the Risk of Dementia

 Where to Find Further Advice on Reducing the Risk of Dementia

 Further advice on reducing the risks of dementia is available from the NHS, The Alzheimers Society, and Dementia UK.
-If you are considering residential dementia care home in Stoke on Trent for a member of your family, Lovett Care operates Hilton House in Penkhull and Goldendale House in Tunstall.
+If you are considering residential dementia care home in Stoke on Trent for a member of your family, Lovett Care operates Hilton House in Penkhull.
 For further information on our expert dementia care provision, please contact us.